kanglicheng/code-school/rails/readings/basic-json-api.md

 non-browser client makes an API request, the requestor probably prefers a raw representation of the data rather than an HTML document that includes a lot of extraneous formatting information and is difficult to parse.
+Instead of HTML, it is often better to use a format called JSON.
-JSON is typically a better format for non-browser clients.
+JSON is typically a for non-browser clients to parse.

 Consumers of a web API can be third-party developers, but you can also consume your own API.
 Your web app may contain JavaScript code that